 |Up to 100||4.60|

 In a commercial kitchen, the preparation area for meat, poultry and seafood must be located near the meat refrigerator and the cooking area.

-In smaller kitchens, preparation areas are not defined and are often organized around the production area, to minimize distances travelled.
-In large kitchens, the various areas are specially designed, and are usually divided into main dish area, vegetable area and baking area, among others.
+In smaller kitchens, preparation areas are not defined and are often organized around the production area, to minimize distances traveled.
+In large kitchens, the various areas are specially designed and are usually divided into main dish area, vegetable area, and baking area, among others.

 A cool environment is desirable, as well as good lighting, especially on work surfaces and on machines where sharp tools are used.

 Preferably, the walls should be tiled, at least 1.80 mt high; the floor should be non-slip, durable, and non-attackable by grease or oils that may spill; it should have a slight slope that facilitates the evacuation of liquids.

 The joints between the floor and the walls should be rounded to facilitate cleaning, which is often necessary.

 To avoid the risk of contamination, there should be separate tables for each of the above-mentioned meats; if the area does not allow it, the preparation of the fish can be done on a portable table.